Mohamed-Waled/Mohamed-Waled/README.md

 ---

-## Small Story About Me 👨‍💻 :
+## Small Story About Me 👨‍💻:

 I'm an engineering student at the Faculty of Engineering, Ain Shams University, who has a passion for the field of web development especially Front-End Development for now.

-I've started learning web development for the first time from an Egyptian free scholarship called Egypt Future Work Is Digital [egFWD] powerd by the Ministry of Communication and Information Technology and I've finished the first two levels at it :
+I've started learning web development for the first time from an Egyptian free scholarship called Egypt Future Work Is Digital [egFWD] powerd by the Ministry of Communication and Information Technology and I've finished the first two levels at it:

 - The Web Development Challenger Track > [The Certificate 1]
 - Front End Web Development Professional with two projects > [The Certificate 2]
     - Landing Page > [Live Site URL 1]
     - Weather Journal App

-Then I took Responsive Web Design Course at FreeCodeCamp [FCC] :
+Then I took Responsive Web Design Course at FreeCodeCamp [FCC]:

 - Responsive Web Design with five Projects > [The Certificate 3]
     - Tribute Page > [Live Site URL 2]